pandaloan/startup/conflictTest.md

 This is a conflict test.
+Written on local machine.
 This is also a conflict test.
+Written on local machine.

+This is a conflict test written in GitHub.